WilsonBillkia/bane/README.md

 If you just want to run a test network, this repo does not require any knowledge of ansible to set up, though some [orientation](https://docs.ansible.com/) will help.

 Otherwise, Ansible skills are essential if running production systems.
 Ansible was chosen as a means of deploying native Linux security for blockchain security.
-Polygon uses it for their node deployments also!
-Substantial security controls can be leveraged through adherence to Ansible's best practices.
+Polygon and Polkadot use it for their node management.
+Substantial security controls can be leveraged through adherence to Ansible's best practices, notably by reducing the attack surface by using ssh.

 NB!
 SSH IP connectivity on your nodes is assumed to be restricted to your management host ONLY throughout, or at the very least as taking place on a trusted network.
 An Internet facing SSH port is possible but definitely not advised.

 ## Minimum Requirements
-* 3 x Ubuntu Server 20.04 hosts (4 for basic CL redundancy)
+* Chainlink nodes need 2x CPU cores and 4GB RAM
-* 1 x Management host with ansible (Linux, Mac, or Windows)
+* Databases need 4x CPU cores, 100GB of storage, and 16GB RAM

 NB Any Debian based host should work.
+Bane was tested on Ubuntu Server 22

 ## Instructions